Ask Experts Questions for FREE Help!

 I'm 20, of nigerian decent (both my parents are nigerian), according to that skin chart I'm about "red tone 9", and I was born and raised on the east coast of America.

 I first realized skin bleaching was a common practice in America and around the world when I saw that Tyra Banks episode.
-I knew it was commin amonst nigerians but I never thought americans did it....how niave i was, lol.
+I knew it was commin amonst nigerians but I never thought americans did it... how niave I was, lol.

 I knew that my mother had been bleaching her skin for years, but never really thought nothing of it.
 For as long as I can remember my mother has always been light skinned.
 But I remember as a kid see older pics of her where she was brown skinned and it always used to stun me that the was once brown skinned.
 It wasn't until I was arould 10 that I realized she was bleaching her skin.

-She would mix moisturizing cream with crusader cream (a bleaching cream that contains 2% hydroquinone) and Top-Gel (some cream but i'm not sure what it does).
+She would mix moisturizing cream with crusader cream (a bleaching cream that contains 2% hydroquinone) and Top-Gel (some cream but I'm not sure what it does).
 She would also shower with the crusader soap.
 It wasn't until about 8yrs ago that she stared adding hydroquinone powder to mix.
 Based on pictures, I believe she started bleaching her skin shortly after I was born.

 She was originally around "olive tone 9" and became somewhere between a Rihanna and Beyonce tone.
 And she has been that color for as long as I can remember.
 I'm not sure how long it took her to reach that tone but read below.

 Now, like I said my parents are both nigerian.
 My father became a US citizen but my mother never did.
-And late last year my mother had problems with imigration (thanks Bush!).
-She was in imigration custody for 1yr.
+And late last year my mother had problems with immigration (thanks Bush!).
+She was in immigration custody for 1yr.
 Needless to say she had no access to her cream.
 She is back home now (thanks to god!) but while she was in custody she did get about 2 shades darker but she was no way as dark as she originally was.
 This leads me to believe that hydroquinone is perment in some way.
 She didn't return to original color or get darker than her original color.

 When she came home she began using her cream again.
 And I started to see results after the first week.
 She has been home for a month now and has already lightened up about 1 shade on her body and 2 on her face.
 She puts the cream on her face several times a day and on her body once a day.
 She also showers with the crusader soap.